ZoopEcoEvo/champlain_seasonality/Output/Reports/report.md

-A set of predictors variables were assembled from the continuous temperature data set based on conditions during the day of collection, the week before collections, and the preceeding two, four, and eight week periods.
+A set of predictors variables were assembled from the continuous temperature data set based on conditions during the day of collection, the week before collections, and the preceding two, four, and eight week periods.
 This is a preliminary analysis for now.
 Shown here are the top three factors.
 Species with no significant predictor or limited collection date distributions were excluded.

 ``` r